• Skip to primary navigation

 Ingredients

 Soy sauce or tamari.
-We like adding a little soy sauce or tamari (gluten-free option) to add umami and saltiness to this snack.
+We like adding a little soy sauce or tamari (gluten-free option) to add umami and saltiness to the edamame.

 Sesame seeds.
 This is another ingredient we like to add to our Air Fryer Edamame.
 White or black sesame seeds, or alternatively, some toasted sesame oil.

 Sea salt.
 Edamame pairs beautifully with sea salt.
-This enhances the flavor of the soy beans taking it to the next level.
+This enhances the flavor of the soybeans, taking them to the next level.

 Optionally, you can add other seasoning ingredients to add spiciness, saltiness, or sweetness.